On the linear convergence of distributed Nash equilibrium seeking for multi-cluster games under partial-decision information: Introduction

 \section{Introduction}

 Game theory, which has been found to be a powerful tool to deal with optimization problems arising in multi-agent systems with the objective functions being coupled through decision variables of agents, has various applications including competitive markets \cite{li2015demand}, smart grids \cite{saad2012game}, transport systems \cite{hollander2006applicability}, to name just a few.
 A challenging issue in games is to design strategies to find a Nash equilibrium (NE) corresponding to the desirable and stable state, from which no agents want to deviate.
-Some references, such as \cite{facchinei2010generalized,yu2017distributed,shamma2005dynamic}, made an assumption that each agent can access all the competitors' decisions, which is impractical since a central node with bidirectional communication with all the players must exit in such case.
+Some references, such as \cite{facchinei2010generalized,yu2017distributed,shamma2005dynamic}, made an assumption that each agent can access all the competitors' decisions, which is impractical since a central node with bidirectional communication with all the players must exist in such case.

-Therefore, in recent years, most scholars have focused on distributed algorithms for seeking Nash equilibria of noncooperative games composed of selfish decision-makers.
+Therefore, in recent years, most scholars have focused on distributed NE seeking algorithms for noncooperative games composed of selfish decision-makers.
 For example, a payoff-based scheme was proposed in \cite{stankovic2012distributed,frihauf2011nash}, where each player is required to measure its cost function but not to communicate with others.
-In most circumstances, a player may not be aware of other players' strategies, i.e., in a partial-decision information scenario.
+In most circumstances, a player may not be aware of all other players' strategies, i.e., in a partial-decision information scenario.
 To handle such kind of partial-decision information scenarios, many results on the NE seeking problems were obtained both in continuous-time \cite{de2019distributed,gadjov2019passivity} and in discrete-time \cite{koshal2016distributed,salehisadaghiani2016distributed,salehisadaghiani2019distributed,tatarenko2019geometric}, in which gradient and consensus based algorithms were designed to estimate other players' strategies relying on local information.
-The algorithms in \cite{koshal2016distributed,salehisadaghiani2016distributed} equipped with vanishing step sizes may have a slower convergence than those in \cite{salehisadaghiani2019distributed,tatarenko2019geometric} where fixed-step schemes were applied.
-Another technique used in \cite{tatarenko2018geometric,pavel2020distributed} was to apply the operator theoretic theory since an NE can be characterized as a zero point of a monotone operator.
+The algorithms in \cite{koshal2016distributed,salehisadaghiani2016distributed} equipped with vanishing stepsizes may have a slower convergence than those in \cite{salehisadaghiani2019distributed,tatarenko2019geometric,tatarenko2018geometric,bianchi2021fully} where fixed-step schemes were applied.